-In a Nursing Home Abuse or Neglect Lawsuit, the case may be filed against both the employees and the Nursing Home itself.
+In a Nursing Home Negligence Lawsuit, the case may be filed against both the employees and the Nursing Home itself.
 Under the doctrine of Vicarious Liability, the Nursing home would be responsible for the actions of its employees.

 WHY HIRE KAIRE & HEFFERNAN ?

-Our qualified Attorneys possess in depth knowledge and experience in recovering compensation through verdicts and settlements for victims of nursing home neglect and abuse cases in Miami and all across Florida.
+Our qualified Attorneys possess in depth knowledge and experience in recovering compensation through verdicts and settlements for victims of nursing home negligence in Miami and all across Florida.
 We know how to effectively deal with Attorneys and Insurance Companies that represent Nursing Homes and their employees.

 We know how to obtain and review medical records and have access to the best medical experts.
-Our team of Miami Nursing Home Neglect and Abuse Attorneys does the following for our clients while investigating a claim:-
+Our team of Miami Nursing Home Negligence Attorneys does the following for our clients while investigating a claim:-

 - Gather and analyze the Victim’s medical records.

-- Study internal nursing home records showing measures taken to sanitize premises.
+- Study internal nursing home records and staff records too.

-If your loved one has been a victim of Nursing Home neglect or abuse, such victims deserve to be duly compensated for the injuries suffered and other damages.
-The perpetuator/s of such abuse and neglect should be brought to justice.
-Call our Miami Nursing Home Neglect and Abuse Attorney for a free case evaluation right away.
+If your loved one has been a victim of Nursing Home negligence, such a victim deserves to be duly compensated for the injuries suffered and other damages.
+Call our Miami Nursing Home Negligence Attorneys for a free case evaluation right away.

 Mark Kaire has been practicing law in Miami for nearly 15 years.
 He is dedicated to helping the injured people of Miami receive compensation.
 Mr. Kaire has been blogging on Miami’s legal issues for 4 years.